brettbar/brettbar/README.md

-##  Hi, I'm Brett, Welcome to my Github.
+##  Hi, I'm Brett.
+Welcome to my Github.

 To learn more about me, checkout my portfolio site: https://brettbar.xyz